Common Food Sensitivities That Trigger Skin ProblemsUpdated: May 09, 2017Skin Health

 - Soured breads, such as pumpernickel, coffee cakes and other foods made with large amounts of yeast.

 - Vinegar or vinegar-containing foods, such as mayonnaise, salad dressing, ketchup, chili sauce, pickles, pickled beets, relishes, olives.

 - FODMAP’s– Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols.
 Like histamine that can be produced by gut bacteria, because these carbohydrates are not completely broken down and absorbed in the GI tract, they can cause fermentation and symptoms such as diarrhea, pain and gas in some people.
 You may already be familiar with the GAPS diet, or the Specific Carbohydrate diet to address gut dysfunction.
-Avoiding foods that contain these sugars may also be an additional approach, or one on it’s own to consider, especially if you already have a gut diagnosis such as IBS.
+Avoiding foods that contain these sugars may also be an additional approach, or one on it’s own to consider, especially if you already have a gut diagnosis such as colitis or IBS.

 It’s possible to be intolerant to several different foods.
 Start with the major sensitivities above and begin to eliminate one food group at a time.
 Give your body at least 1-3 months to see results.
 If no large improvements, move on to the next group.
 For a quick at home test to check for food sensitivities, try the pulse testing method.

 Although these are typically the largest culprits for people in terms of skin irritants in the diet, food sensitivities could also be any random food, especially if digestion is not working optimally.
 These are general recommendations I have established from my research, working with clients, and personal experience.
 While not everyone will have to remove everything suggested here, some may be hypersensitive to many foods, and in that case further investigation may be needed, as well as working with a practitioner that can cater to your body’s needs.